 A. R.I.
-Gen. Laws § 28-14-19 authorizes the Director of the Department of Labor and Training to insure compliance with R.I.
+Gen. Laws § 28-14-19 authorizes the Director of the Department of Labor and Training to ensure compliance with R.I.
 Gen. Laws Chapters 28-14 and 28-12.
-The Department is authorized to investigate any violations, institute actions for the collection of wages and institute action for penalties or other relief as provided for within and pursuant to those chapters, and hold hearings.
+The Department is authorized to investigate any violations, institute actions for the collection of wages and institute action for penalties or other relief as provided for within and pursuant to those Chapters, and hold hearings.

 2.2 Incorporated Materials

 These Regulations hereby adopt and incorporate 29 C.F.R. §§ 541.1, 541.2 and 541.3 (2004) by reference, not including any further editions or amendments thereof and only to the extent that the provisions therein are not inconsistent with these Regulations.

 A. “Department” means the Department of Labor and Training.